Devi2001p/Business-project-in-bigdata-and-AI/README.md

-# Resume analyzer and job recommendations
+# Resume analyzer and job recommendation